Bad Breath Cure? Understanding the Common Causes

 As advised by ADA, other antimicrobials that serve as active ingredients in mouthwash are chlorhexidine, cetylpyridinium chloride and essential oils such as eucalyptol, menthol, methyl salicylate and thymol.

 Many people use mouthwash after brushing their teeth, though this may not be the best idea.
-The fluoride in toothpaste helps protect against tooth decay.
-Washing it away is a bit wasteful.
-So it may be a good idea to use mouthwash at another time of day.
+The fluoride in toothpaste helps protect against tooth decay, and rinsing immediately afterward removes much of it.
+Some people instead space mouthwash use at a different time of day.

 Flossing, Brushing and Scraping